 A long-term study carried out over 30 years ago among 1297 patients with type 1 Diabetes produced immense improvement over just one year.
 It proved to balance blood sugar levels and prevented the side effects of the disease.

 Spirulina strengthens the effect of insulin

-A study, published in 2013, examined the anti-diabetic effect of Spirulina on patients with diabetes.
+A study, published in 2013, examined the anti-diabetic effect of spirulina on diabetes patients.
 Researchers used extracts of Phycocyanin from spirulina, the antioxidant that gives spirulina its strong blue color.

 The study led researchers to the conclusion that Phycocyanin found in spirulina stimulates the body’s insulin function, improves the peripheral tissue’s insulin resistance, and regulates the glock-lipid metabolism of the patient.
 It is thus endowed with a broad therapeutic potential for type 2 diabetes.